Thomas Ainscough

-Thomas Ainscough (23 February 1865 – 20 November 1927) was a first-class cricketer.
+Thomas Ainscough (23 February 1865 – 20 November 1927) was an English first-class cricketer.
 He was born and died at Lancaster House, Parbold, Lancashire.

 A left-handed batsman, he played for Lancashire County Cricket Club in two matches, one each in 1894 and 1906.
 He also played first-class cricket for Liverpool and District between 1891 and 1894.
 He scored two first-class half-centuries, with a best of 61 not out against Yorkshire.